carolinectan/carolinectan/README.md

 ### 💻  Software Developer @ Nitid Bit | Ex-Shopify 🛍️<br>
 *** *** ***

-💛  Empathy-driven developer with a passion for 🧠 strategic thinking, 🌎 sustainability, and 🌈 ✌🏻✌🏼✌🏽✌🏾✌🏿 DEI (diversity, equity, and inclusion).<br>
+💛  Empathy-driven developer with a passion for 🧠 strategic thinking, 🌎 sustainability, and 🌈✌🏻✌🏼✌🏽✌🏾✌🏿 DEI.<br>
 💼.
 Previous experience working for startups, agencies, and non-profits in e-commerce, eco-conscious, and outdoor industries<br>
-🐶  Dog obsessed, 🌱 gardener, and 👟 runner<br>
+🐶  Dog obsessed, 🌱 gardener, and 🏐 sand volleyball player<br>
 📚  Turing School of Software & Design alumna, 2105 BE (May 2021)<br>
 <!-- 🤓  Currently learning how to consume and build APIs<br> -->
 🔎  Add me on [LinkedIn](https://www.linkedin.com/in/carolinectan/)<br>